Releasing

 4) Select the Dashboard created in step 1 from the dropdown menu in the

-field.
-Click Save
+Dashboard field.
+Click Save.

 Once you open the Release Topic, the user can drill down through the related Resources, including infrastructure, for a given environment or project for that release.